dekaio/Datastructures-and-Algorithms/README.md

 # Datastructures-and-Algorithms
-Datastructures and algorithms in C and C++
+Datastructures and algorithms in C

 ## Strings
 ### Declaration of a string in C